klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 **Return Value**

-`Promise` returns `Object` - The receipt containing the result of executing a transaction to execute a KIP-7 token contract.
-If you want to know about the properties inside the receipt object, see the description of the return field of [getTransactionReceipt](./caver.klay/transaction.md#gettransactionreceipt).
-Receipts from KIP7 instances have an 'events' attribute parsed via abi instead of a 'logs' attribute.
+`Promise` returns `Object` - The receipt containing the result of the transaction execution.
+If you want to know about the properties inside the receipt object, see the description of [getTransactionReceipt](./caver.klay/transaction.md#gettransactionreceipt).
+Receipts from KIP7 instances have an 'events' attribute parsed via ABI instead of a 'logs' attribute.

 **Example**